Zeeyad-Sayed/AWS_Cloud_Foundations_Study_Materials/Module 2 Notes.md

 #### Security

 - Control access with AWS Identity and Access Management (IAM)
-- IAM policiesenable you to allow or deny access to AWS services for users, groups, and roles.
+- IAM policies enable you to allow or deny access to AWS services for users, groups, and roles.
 - Service control policies (SCPs) enable you to allow or deny access to AWS services for individuals or group accounts in an organizational unit (OU).

 #### Setup